 Small green teams tasked with transforming large corporations, governments, cities, and neighborhoods face some tough challenges.
 TD Bank’s three-person green team employed a range of strategies to inject sustainability thinking into 27,000 employees dispersed in 1,300 locations.
 I find four of their tactics very smart and can be readily adapted by green teams everywhere.

-Also posted in Business and Sustainability, Case Study, Communication, Culture Change, Employee Engagement, Green Communications, Organizational Change, Organizational Culture, Thought Leader Tagged Behaviour Change, corporate sustainability, csr, Derek Wong, green behaviour, green teams, Net Impact, TD Bank
+Also posted in Business and Sustainability, Case Study, Communication, Culture Change, Employee Engagement, Employee Engagement, Green Communications, Organizational Change, Organizational Culture, The Hub, Thought Leader Tagged Behaviour Change, corporate sustainability, csr, Derek Wong, green behaviour, green teams, Net Impact, TD Bank

 Storytelling is one thing – telling fairy-tales is another…